Grangenolvin G.F.C.

 Grangenolvin G.F.C. is a Gaelic football (GFC) club based in southern County Kildare, Ireland.
-The club's Senior Men's Team competes in the Kildare Senior Football League Division 3 and Kildare Junior Football Championship.
+The club's Senior Men's Team competes in the Kildare Senior Football League Division 2 and Kildare Intermediate Football Championship.
 Grangenolvin are a former AIB club of the year winner in 1985.
 Mick Carolan was chosen on the Kildare football team of the millennium and was a Cuchulainn All Stars Award winner in 1966.
 In 2023, the club re-established its LGFA Senior Women's Team.

 History

 The 1890 RIC files show Kilkea Geraldines had 40 members with P. J. Kennedy, William Farrell, John B. Ryan and Martin Lawlor recorded as officers.
 Grangenolvin GFC was founded in 1955 and purchased its grounds at Ardree in 1971.
 Murphy Memorial park was officially opened in 1985.

 Gaelic football

 The arrival of Johnny Morrissey and Johnny Miller in 1963 transformed the club.
 They won Junior B championship in 1964, the Junior A championship and Jack Higgins Cup in 1965.
 Denis Wynne and Johnny Miller both featured on the Kildare U-21 team who won an All-Ireland against Cork in 1965.
 Kevin Wynne and Martin Mannion played inter-county from that team.
 Niall Connolly and Paul Doyle were on the Grange teams that won Junior B in 1985, Junior A in 1987 and were beaten Intermediate finalists in 1991.